curiosum-dev/kanta/README.md

 <img style="margin-top: 1rem; margin-bottom: 1rem;" src="./singular.png" alt="singular">

 Messages and translations from .po files are stored in tables created by the Kanta.Migration module.
 This allows easy viewing and modification of messages from the Kanta UI or directly from database tools.

+With Gettext 0.26+, Kanta uses a custom backend adapter system (`Kanta.Backend.Adapter.CachedDB`) that fetches translations from the database/cache at runtime instead of compiled PO files.
 The caching mechanism prevents constant requests to the database when downloading translations, so you don't have to worry about a delay in application performance.

 ## Translation progress